MikeMitterer/dart-git_version/README.md

 # GitVersion
 > Transformer to replace %version%-String in your .html or .dart-Files with the current GIT-Version

+## Important
+If your version schema should have three digits (e.g. v.1.0.0),
+tag it only with two e.g. `git tag v1.0` and let `GitVersion` do the the rest.

+`GitVersion` counts the commits for a specific version tag and adds the number of commits a the last digit.

+`git_version` uses [`git describe --tags --match <tag>`](https://git-scm.com/docs/git-describe) for this.

 ## Precondition

     # Init your GIT repo